liuyinz/binky.el/README.md

   - Flexible and customizable

 I have used dogears for several months, and it's great in most features except so many information I don't need.
-A better and avy-like jumping system is the top priority for me.
+A better and [Vim-marks](https://vim.fandom.com/wiki/Using_marks) style jumping system is the top priority for me.

-During time of using vim, what I missed most is [Vim-marks](https://vim.fandom.com/wiki/Using_marks).
-However, evil is too heavy, so I write `binky-mode` to imitate part of features.
+While evil is too heavy, so I wrote `binky-mode` to imitate parts of features.

 Enjoy it.

 ## Todo

 - [x] Avoid duplicated records added
-- [x] Buffer margin indicator support
+- [x] Margin indicator support
-- [ ] Support completing-read interface
 - [ ] More sorting strategy: frecency, duration

 ## License